nystudio107/minify/README.md

 		(HTML/Twig code here)
     {% endminify %}

-...and the resulting HTML output will be stripped of comments, empty space, etc.  A shortcut for HTML minification block tags is simply:
+...and the resulting HTML output will be stripped of comments, empty space, etc.

-	{% minify %}
-		(HTML/Twig code here)
-    {% endminify %}

 It will ignore `<script>` and `<style>` tag pairs in the minification.
 You should specifically wrap your inline CSS/JS in `{% minify css %}` and `{% minify js}` tag blocks if you want those minimized as well; see below.

 ### Minifying CSS